Adjustments in university training

 Important criteria when choosing a career

-The fact that many agencies in the public administrative apparatus are merging, consolidating, and streamlining their apparatus according to Resolution 18-NQ/TW has made many 12th graders very worried about choosing a major and choosing a school.
+The fact that many agencies in the public administration are merging, consolidating, and streamlining their apparatus according to Resolution 18-NQ/TW has made many 12th graders very worried about choosing a major and choosing a school.
 Loving the job related to content creation, Nguyen Minh Ngoc, a 12th grader at Viet Duc High School (Hanoi) plans to choose journalism and multimedia communications.
 However, in the context of press agencies merging and streamlining their apparatus, Ngoc expressed her concern that it will be difficult to find the desired job after graduation.

 Deputy Minister of Education and Training Nguyen Minh Son. |

 Deputy Minister of Education and Training Nguyen Minh Son said that choosing a major is not simply following trends.
 Learners need to consider their own abilities as well as the long-term needs of the labor market.
-Sustainable majors are often those that provide a solid foundation of knowledge, helping students adapt to many different fields.
+Sustainable majors are often those that provide solid foundational knowledge, helping students adapt to many different fields.
 The philosophy of university training is that students must have core knowledge and abilities to be able to learn for life, and only when they have the ability to learn for life will people be irreplaceable.

 Need to adapt to not be left behind